 For fun, make a worm bin with your kids.
 As the worms eat kitchen scraps, they make free castings to supplement your compost.
 Use the compost in your garden spot or in container plantings.

-You can keep worm the bin under a sink or in a laundry room or garage; it’s okay to move it outside to a sheltered spot when the temperatures range from 50-75 degrees F.
+You can keep worm the bin under a sink or in a laundry room or garage; it’s okay to move it outside to a sheltered spot when the temperatures range from 50 to 75 degrees Fahrenheit.

 Image: Claus Mikosch/Shutterstock

 Step 1.
 Using the ¼” drill bit, drill 20 holes, somewhat evenly spaced in the bottom of each bin.

 Step 2.
 Using the 1/16th drill bit, drill 30 small holes in the top of one lid.
 Continue using the 1/16th drill bit and drill ventilation holes around the sides of the bin, spacing about every inch.